 AEEE 2021 Exam Cut Off:

-The cut off of AEEE will vary as per the branch or different campus.
-The cut off will be released soon after the declaration of the result.
-Those who will qualify the cut off are only eligible to get into the university.
+The cut-off of AEEE will vary as per the branch or different campus.
+The cut-off will be released soon after the declaration of the result.
+Those who will qualify for the cut-off are only eligible to get into the university.
 The cutoff will include the opening and closing ranks for admission to a particular course at different campuses of the institute.
-So, all the candidates are advised to score as equal or more than the cut off mark.
+So, all the candidates are advised to score as equal or more than the cut-off mark.
 The cut off will be decided by keeping a few factors in mind which are mentioned below:

 AEEE 2021 Application Form: